dqops/dqo/docs/checks/column/patterns/invalid-ip6-address-format-found.md

 # invalid ip6 address format found data quality checks

-A column-level check that ensures that there are no more than a maximum number of invalid IP6 address in a monitored column.
+This check detects invalid IP6 internet addresses in text columns using a regular expression.
+ It counts the number of invalid addresses and raises a data quality issue when the number is above a threshold.

 ___